orbbec/OrbbecSDK-dev/tools/benchmark/README.md

 # Benchmark Tool

-This tool is used to measure the performance of the OpenOrbbec SDK.
+This tool is used to measure the performance of the OrbbecSDK_v2.
 It can be used to measure the frame rate of the camera, the latency of the camera, and the processing time of the SDK.

 ## Building the Benchmark Tool
 ### Step 1: Clone the repository